 The easiest way to add a photo or screenshot to a reminder is to use the quick toolbar.
 In the Reminders app, tap on any reminder to bring up the keyboard, which should have the quick toolbar at the top.
-Tap on the camera icon to bring up your options, which include "Take Photo" and "Photo Library" (we'll discuss Scan Document in Step 2).
+Tap on the camera icon to bring up your options, which include "Take Photo" and "Photo Library" (we'll discuss Scan Document in the next section below).

-If the camera is grayed out, it's because all of the devices connected to your iCloud account aren't updated to iOS 13, macOS 10.15, or watchOS 6.
+If the camera is grayed out, it's because all of the devices connected to your iCloud account aren't updated to iOS 13, iPadOS 13, or macOS 10.15.
 Once they are all updated, import options will work.
 Also, it's worth noting that at this time, videos cannot be added to reminders, only images.

 The "Take Photo" option opens your iPhone's camera so you can take a photo right then and there.
 Tap on the shutter button to take the picture and then either select "Retake" or "Use Photo" to add it to the reminder.
 The photo will then appear underneath your reminder.

 With "Photo Library," you can select a photo or screenshot that already exists on your iPhone in the Photos application.
 You can search through existing albums or your entire camera roll.
 Tap on an image to add it to that reminder.

 You can also add an image via the Details page, which you can access by tapping on a reminder and then on its information (i) icon.
 Scroll down, tap on "Add Image," and the rest of the process is the same as above.